 uPVC has taken the world by storm, becoming a viable alternative to wooden window frames.
 By this statement alone, you might be quick to assume that wood has low performance, especially when it comes to insulation.
 However, this could not be further from the truth.
 Timber is actually a robust and practical material for use in window frames.
 However, to assess whether wooden frames are adequately insulated, we need to take a look at the varying benefits and features of wood in window frames.
-See here for agate grey windows.
+As a side point if you are in or near Hampshire take a look at French doors Hampshire.

 What makes a window, well or not properly insulated?
 Also, in the hunt for ideal designs and materials, where does wood rank?
 Let us delve further: